Hargrave House re-development for the Kids Inspire Charity

 The planning team at Ceres Property is delighted to have achieved planning permission on behalf of our client Essex Housing for the redevelopment of Hargrave House, Chelmsford.

-The scheme will provide a new purpose-built facility for use by the Kids Inspire Charity, 10 new residential dwellings, along with associated infrastructure, parking and landscaping.
+A new purpose-built facility for use by the Kids Inspire Charity, 10 new residential dwellings, along with associated infrastructure, parking and landscaping.

 Kids Inspire is a charitable organisation offering mental health and trauma recovery support for children, young people and their families, and the scheme will provide them with a new, much improved facility.